Karthikkannan-AI/AI-Powered-Bank-Security-Solutions/README.md

 ## Introduction ##

-What is our Security Solution for Banks?

-ETOP Technologies offers Artificial Intelligence Powered Enhanced Security solutions to Banks, Gold Loan NBFC’s.
+Security is a major concern for banks to safeguard the assets (Money, Gold).ETOP Technologies offers Artificial Intelligence Powered Enhanced Security solutions to Banks, Gold Loan NBFC’s.
 From the Real-time CCTV Feed we can identify the following and Trigger Alerts instantaneously to the Control Room.

-    • Robbery Mask
+  * Robbery Mask

-    • Gun
+  * Gun

-    • Drilling Machine
+  * Drilling Machine

 - - - -